Lake Benton hosted 23 teams of girls fastpitch softball

 Lake Benton’s DeZeeuw Field hosted 23 teams in five divisions of girls fast pitch softball on Saturday and Sunday, June 24 and 25.
 The teams were divided by age and experience, 10U rec, 10U C, 12U rec, 12U C, and 14U.
 Teams were from Pipestone, Marshall, Slayton, Jasper and Luverne in Minnesota and Brookings, Dell Rapids, Baltic, Garretson, Flandreau, and Lennox in South Dakota.
 TAG, the Hotshots, and the USA Hope teams also played in the tournament.

-For the full story and more photos, read this week’s Tyler Tribute.
+For the full story and more photos, read this week’s Lake Benton Valley Journal.

 The 12U C Brookings Blast Blue team placed second in their division.